Parker, Kansas – Extinct in Montgomery County

 Montgomery County, Kansas by L.H.
 Everts & Co, 1887.

-However, the early settlers misjudged the plans of the Kansas City, Lawrence, and Southern Kansas Railroad Company, and Coffeyville was established a few miles north, on the opposite side of the river, which became the terminus of the road.
+However, the early settlers misjudged the plans of the Kansas City, Lawrence, and Southern Kansas Railroad Company, and Coffeyville was established a few miles north, on the opposite side of the river, which became the railroad’s terminus.
 Coffeyville soon became the metropolis of southeastern Montgomery County.
-In the face of these overpowering circumstances, Parker fought bravely for a few months for existence against her rival, but, within no time, many of the businesses moved to Coffeyville.
+In the face of these overwhelming circumstances, Parker fought bravely for a few months to survive against her rival, but soon, many of the businesses moved to Coffeyville.

 The post office closed on December 27, 1876.
 However, it reopened on July 9, 1879.